glacials/splits-io/README.md

 ## Things You Probably Don't Need to Know
 ### Infrastructure
-Splits I/O is built in Ruby on Rails, but has some help from other pieces of infrastructure.
+Splits.io is built in Ruby on Rails, but has some help from other pieces of infrastructure.
 ```
 Production